Murphy-lga/claude-code-status/README_en.md

 - **PowerShell 5+** (bundled with Windows)
 - **Node.js** (for the `write-status.js` hook script)

+## Compatibility

+> **This project only supports Claude Code CLI.** It does not work with the "Claude Code for VS Code" extension.
+>
+> **Why:** CLI and VS Code extension use separate hook configurations.
+CLI reads hooks from `%USERPROFILE%\.claude\settings.json`, while the extension reads hooks from `"claudeCode.hooks"` in VS Code's `settings.json` — the two are completely independent.
+Hooks configured in one are not picked up by the other, so `write-status.js` will never fire from the extension.
+>
+> If you use both, you need to add hooks separately in each configuration file.

 ## Quick Start

 > **Before installing**: Download this project first.
 Click **Code → Download ZIP** on the GitHub page, extract it, and open the extracted folder.
 No `git clone` needed.